In chapter 21 of Genesis we focused on the origin of two great cultures and how their beginnings provided a key to understanding future generations.

-- As Hagar was a slave, not chosen to be the one to carry the promise, those who try to justify themselves by the Law remain slaves, do not profit from the promise and can only call the earthly city of Jerusalem home.
+- Hagar, a slave, was not chosen to be the one to carry the promise.
+Similarly, those who try to justify themselves by the Law remain slaves, do not profit from the promise, and can only call the earthly city of Jerusalem their home.

-- As Sarah was free and promised a blessing, those who are justified by faith in Jesus are free from sin, receive the blessings of the promise and can aspire to be in the New Jerusalem in heaven when Jesus comes.
+- Sarah was free and promised a blessing.
+Those who are justified by faith in Jesus are free from sin, receive the blessings of the promise and can aspire to be in the New Jerusalem in heaven when Jesus comes.

-These next chapters will bring us to the climax of Abraham's life and recount the death of Sarah and the final days of Abraham's amazing journey of faith.
+These next chapters will bring us to the climax of Abraham's life and recount the death of Sarah as well as the final days of Abraham's amazing journey of faith.